 As shown in this video, the bears are first anaesthetised under appalling conditions, the gallbladder is then localised by ultrasound and punctured with a needle through the abdominal wall.
 The anaesthetic is often administered unprofessionally or is too weak.
 This means that the bear is subjected to incredible pain in a aware state.

-Our colleague and wild animal expert, Thomas Pietsch, was there: "The cages are extremely tiny, scarcely larger than the bears themselves and completely devoid of stimuli.
+Our colleague and Project Coordinator for bear rescues, Magdalena Scherk-Trettin, visited a couple of bear farms in Vietnam: “The cages are extremely tiny, scarcely larger than the bears themselves and completely devoid of stimuli.
 The bears lack everything.
 They are ill and lifeless.
-This is extreme cruelty to animals."
+I have seen animals that could not even lie down properly in their cage.
+They had to sleep in a sitting position.
+Bears kept on these farms usually have no access to water.
+This is extreme cruelty to animals”.